spotfiresoftware/tibco-streaming-maven-plugin/ep-maven/src/site/markdown/usage.md

 a default environment and install the fragment to the local maven repository for use by other modules.

-A TIBCO Cloud Streaming fragment module has a packaging type of **ep-tcs-fragment**, a list of project dependencies and build rules.
+A Spotfire Streaming Web flow fragment module has a packaging type of **ep-sw-fragment**, a list of project dependencies and build rules.

 ``` xml
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"